 Preventing Double Spending and Ensuring Security

 The Proof-of-Work mechanism effectively prevents double spending, a fraudulent act where someone attempts to use the same digital currency more than once.
-The significant computational Proof-of-Worker required to solve the Proof-of-Work puzzle makes it nearly impossible for a malicious actor to rewrite the blockchain, as doing so would necessitate controlling more than 50% of the network's total mining Proof-of-Worker.
+The significant computational Proof-of-Work required to solve the Proof-of-Work puzzle makes it nearly impossible for a malicious actor to rewrite the blockchain, as doing so would necessitate controlling more than 50% of the network's total mining Proof-of-Work.

 Furthermore, Proof-of-Work helps maintain the network's security by making it economically infeasible to attack the system.
 The considerable energy and hardware costs associated with mining make it more lucrative for miners to contribute positively to the network rather than engage in malicious activities.